Cham Island, also called Cu Lao Cham, is located 20 km to the east of Hoi An Ancient Town, and 50km from Da Nang City, Vietnam.

 9. A suggested tour to visit Cham Island

 1. The best time to visit Cham Island

-2. Reasons which I like Cham Island
+2. Reasons why I like Cham Island

 Cham Island always brings satisfaction to most tourists when coming here.
-Check top things I like when visiting this island.
+Check the top things I like when visiting this island.

 - Friendly fishermen: You will meet a lot of friendly and open-minded people.
 They will welcome you as their relatives.
 Sometimes you see a stranger greeting, smiling, or quickly talking to you.

 - Beautiful beaches: Many beaches in Cham Island, which are considered the beautiful beaches in Hoi An, are still wild with clean water for swimming and diving.